zahidhasanratan/zahidhasanratan/README.md

 ## 🚀 About Me

 - 🔭 **Currently working on:** SaaS platforms, MERN Stack projects, and Laravel-Vue solutions.
-- 🌱 **Currently learning:** Python and Advance MERN Stack Development.
+- 🌱 **Currently learning:** Python and Advanced MERN Stack Development.
 - 👯 **Open to collaborating:** On exciting **web development projects** and **email marketing solutions**.
 - ⚡ **Fun fact:** I believe every problem has a solution—if we work smartly!